 How to change cookie settings

-You can change your cookie preferences at any time by clicking on the ‘C’ icon.
+You can change your cookie preferences at any time by clicking on the ‘C’ icon in the bottom left hand corner of your screen.
 You can then adjust the available sliders to ‘On’ or ‘Off’, then selecting close.
 You may need to refresh your page for your settings to take effect.

 Alternatively, most web browsers allow some control of most cookies through the browser settings.